Nivl/go-params/README.md

 You can set a comma separated list of valid values using `enum:"value1,value2,value3"`.
 Empty and nil values are accepted.

+## Min/Max values for integers

+You can set a min value or a max value for an integer using `min_int:"0" max_int:"10"`

 ## Maxlen of a string

 Use `maxlen:"255"` to make sure the len of a string is not bigger than 255 char.
 Any invalid values (including `0`) will be ignored